-With the game Layers of Fear, I think outside of there being VR support for the game or maybe a sequel some time in the future, this is perhaps the closest anyone will ever get to feeling the experience of living a Nightmare movie.
+With the game Layers of Fear, I think outside of there being VR support for the game (Update!) or maybe a sequel some time in the future, this is perhaps the closest anyone will ever get to feeling the experience of living a Nightmare movie.
 This game is crammed full of amazing visuals, creative scares, and fun, mind-bending landscapes and portraits.

 A secondary way of describing it, though not nearly as accurate, is that it’s a little like a haunted house simulator, which I’m sure sounds just as fun for many of you all the same.
 However, if you’re not into exploration or “walking simulator” type games or have never played one, this might not be your cup of tea.